 Manuel Antonio is a slice of paradise on Costa Rica's Pacific coast.
 A short flight (or four-hour drive) south of San José, the national park and surrounding area have rainforest hiking trails and lots of beaches to explore, each with its own character.
 Learn where to eat, stay, and play with this comprehensive guide.

-For sheer diversity, Manuel Antonio National Park has it all: rainforests, coral beaches, and wild rivers abound.
-Stay the night nearby in one of these recommended boutique hotels or ecolodges, all offering noteworthy views, architecture, and proximity to the park.
+Manuel Antonio National Park has it all: rainforests, coral beaches, and wild rivers.
+Make the most of your time in this exceptionally scenic and diverse area with a mix of relaxation and active excursions.
+To this end, we've compiled a list of the best boutique hotels and ecolodges, all offering unforgettable views and close proximity to the park.

 Manuel Antonio National Park is Costa Rica's smallest protected area, yet its ecological diversity is surprisingly plentiful.
 The same goes for restaurants—the tiny town of Quepa, gateway to the national park, has more quality eateries than you might expect.
 Learn where to eat in the Manuel Antonio area in our list below, where beachfront seafood spots, Mediterranean falafel shops, and more await.